mahdiabdollahpour/mahdiabdollahpour.github.io/_pages/about.md

   - /about.html
 ---

-Mohammadmahdi is a student at Amirkabir University of Technology (Tehran Polytechnic).
-He is interested in<Strong> Deep learning </Strong>applied to<Strong> Natural Language Processing</Strong>.
+Mohammadmahdi is a Computer Eng. student at <Strong>Amirkabir University of Technology (Tehran Polytechnic)</Strong>.
+He is enthusiastic about <Strong>Machine Learning</Strong>.
+To be precise, he is interested in<Strong> Deep learning </Strong>applied to<Strong> Natural Language Processing</Strong>.
+He is also curious about Neural Networks vulnerabilities as it will cause security and privacy issues.
+He is interested in <Strong>Adversarial Machine Learning</Strong> especially in security and privacy perspective.

 Research Interests
 ======
-* Natural Language Processing
-* Machine Learning
 * Artificial Intelligence
 * Deep Learning
+* Natural Language Processing
+* Adversarial Machine Learning

 <!--
 A data-driven personal website